brasswood/smaps-profiler/README.md

 This repository includes two programs: smaps-profiler and smaps-snapshot.

 smaps-profiler reports stack, heap, text, data, and other categories of memory usage for a set of processes over time.
 It measures the Proportional Set Size (PSS) rather than the Resident Set Size (RSS) to avoid double-counting memory that is shared among processes.
 It sources data from the /proc/pid/smaps file for each process.
-It currently outputs TSV to the standard output (memory is in bytes), or it can output a graph to an SVG file (gnuplot must be installed on your system for this to work).
+It currently outputs TSV or newline delimited JSON to the standard output (memory is in bytes).
+It can also output a graph to an SVG file (gnuplot must be installed on your system for this to work).

 smaps-snapshot gets a more detailed report of the memory usage of a set of processes at one moment in time.
 It includes all of the same categories as smaps-profiler, but for memory that is backed by files, it can show the memory usage for each individual file.
 The output is a pretty-printed table (not strictly TSV).